Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Assistant Area Supervisor

-Rotem Tzadok is a B.A. student at the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.
-Currently living in Hod Hasharon, Rotem took part in the Tel Azekah Expedition.
-Rotem is also a member the Digital Media team of the Institute of Archaeology at TAU.
+Dana Shraga is a double major B.A. student in Archaeology and in Communication at Tel Aviv University.
+Currently living in Giv’atayim, Dana participated in the Tel Azekah excavation.
+She is also a member of the Digital Media team of the Institute of Archaeology at TAU, and manages the Digital Media for the Tel Hadid Expedition.

 Amy Williams